|

 Fleming community shop – again with a small car park, so viable as an

 alternative start for walk 33 – also has a small café.
-At Simonsbath,
+The popular Bridge

 Trail October 2023 This 29-mile trail